finity69x2/fan-control-entity-row/readme.md

 The values for the colors can be any valid color string in "HEX", "RGB" or by color name.

+The optional "sendStateWithSpeed" config entry is only needed to be set to true if for some reason your fan needs the state command of "on" to be sent along with the desired speed command.
+As far as I know this is only needed for use with fans flashed with the ESPHome Firmware.

 <b>Comfguration Examples:</b>